bridgettezjacqueline/bridgettezjacqueline/README.md

 - 👀 I’m interested in data journalism.
 - 🌱 I’m currently learning the basics of Python and JS.
 - 💞️ I’m looking to collaborate on ... not sure yet!
+But if you find something I should know about, please share!